Innovation and Entrepreneurship

 If you are applying without a qualifying Danish AP degree – but have a comparable educational degree – we will evaluate your actual competences and motivation.
 Contact our student counselling at email@example.com or phone 7228 6020 to hear about your options and any possible additional requirements.

-In order to be admitted to the programme, you must have especially good and documented qualifications in English.
+In order to be admitted to the programme, you must have documented qualifications in English.

-If you do not have a Danish AP degree (International line), you must also meet our requirements for an officially approved English test.
+If you do not have a Danish AP degree taught in English, you must fulfill the English requirements by having either English at Danish B level from a Nordic upper secondary examination or an officially approved English test.

 We accept these tests with the following minimum scores: